Contest: Seeking Nominations For Untold Stories In Global Health

 We invite our readers to nominate a health issue that deserves urgent attention but has largely been underreported or ignored by the media.
 We'd suggest focusing on a specific problem in a specific part of the world.
 Your nomination should include any data and evidence available as well as contact information for groups working on the issue.

-There's more information at the Global Health Now web site, as well as a nomination form.
-The contest deadline is February 28.
+You can see examples of past winners and learn more about the contest at the Global Health Now web site.
+You'll find the entry form here.
+The contest deadline is November 30.

-The prize for the winning entry is free registration for the 2016 Annual CUGH Global Health Conference, to be held April 9-11 in San Francisco.
+The prize for the winning entry is free registration for the 2017 Annual CUGH Global Health Conference, to be held April 7-10 in Washington, D.C.
 That's where the winner and runners-up will be announced.

-The entry that won last year focused on an infection called mycetoma, a flesh-eating, bone-destroying fungus.
-Caught early, the infection can be halted with the right drugs and treatments.
-But in poor countries, people who contract mycetoma aren't always diagnosed in early stages and medications may not be available.
-Our blog ran a story about the toll the disease has taken on a 26-year-old, whose college career was derailed and whose leg was amputated.
-A proposal to add mycetoma to the World Health Organization's list of neglected diseases will be considered at a May meeting; inclusion could bring more funding for research into this condition.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.